|North Carolina State Sales Tax for 2016||Maximum Municipal Sales Tax|

 To encourage back to school shopping, North Carolina holds an annual sales tax holiday for three days starting on the first Friday in August.
 This tax holiday allows customers to purchase school supplies, clothes, shoes, sports equipment, computers, and other materials sales-tax free.

 What sales are exempt from the North Carolina Sales Tax?

 Many states set special sales tax rates for certain types of goods like groceries or clothes, and may completely exempt certain transactions from state and local sales taxes.
-North Carolina completely exempts prescription drugs from the North Carolina state sales tax.
+North Carolina, however, does not exempt any purchases from state or local sales taxes.